Warplanes of the USA: Bell P-59 Airacomet

 (USAF Photo)

-Development of the P-59 "Airacomet", America's first jet-propelled airplane, was ordered personally by General H. H. Arnold on 4 September 1941.
+Development of the Bell P-59 Airacomet, America's first jet-propelled airplane, was ordered personally by General H. H. Arnold on 4 September 1941.
 The project was conducted under the utmost secrecy, with Bell building the airplane and General Electric the engine.
 The first P-59 was completed in mid-1942 and on 1 October 1942, it made its initial flight at Muroc Dry Lake (now Edwards Air Force Base), California.
 One year later, the airplane was ordered into production, to be powered by I-14 and I-16 engines, improved versions of the original I-A. Bell produced 66 P-59s.
 Although the airplane's performance was not spectacular and it never got into combat, the P-59 provided training for AAF personnel and invaluable data for subsequent development of higher performance jet airplanes.

 If you found this valuable, consider supporting the author.